jengel3/InstaBetter/README.md

 * Fake follower and following counts
 * View DMs without notifying the sender
 * All features can be toggled on or off

+### Release 1.0.1
+* Add zooming to feed images
+* Add zooming to profile images
+* Correct "eachother" to "each other"

 ## Building
 * Setup [theos](http://iphonedevwiki.net/index.php/Theos/Setup) on your system.